-Due to the coronavirus measures that have been put in place, most of us have been spending more time at home, and will potentially continue to do so in the coming months.
+Due to the coronavirus measures that have been put in place, most of us have been spending more time at home.
 During this time, households may be facing increased energy bills that might be causing financial hardship.

 However, simple changes to day-to-day activities could make big differences to household bills.
 Here are 10 energy savings tips for the coronavirus lockdown that everybody can implement as they stay at home and save lives.